Xage0424/Diabetes-Prediction-ML/README.md

 4. Seaborn
 5. Scikit-learn

-# EDA Analysis and Visualization Summary:
+# Exploratory Data Analysis and Visualization Summary:
 - There are no missing values in the dataset
 - The dataset is imbalanced
 - No negative and closer to 1.0 correlations based on the correlation matrix